 Many of the options below are hidden by default to make it easier for new users of OpaVote.
 To see all of the options, you can enable "Expert Mode" using a button on the management console.

 At any time, you can click the Save Information button.
 This allows you come back another day to finish.
-OpaVote limits certain aspects of the data you provide, such as limiting the election title to 50 characters.
+OpaVote limits certain aspects of the data you provide, such as limiting the election title to 100 characters.
 If you have not complied with any of these limits, you will see an error message.
-Use the preview buttons to see a preview of the election page and the email that gets sent to voters to make sure all information looks correct.
-Note, that you need to save before previewing.
+Use the preview tabs to see a preview of the election page and the email that gets sent to voters to make sure all information looks correct.

 During the EDITING stage, you also specify the voters.
 There are two types of voters: email voters and code voters.
 More information about email voters and code voters is provided below.

 Once you are satisfied that all information is correct, click on Start Voting.
 Note that once you start voting, you can no longer edit any of the information on this page, so review carefully before proceeding.

 If you have not set a start date, OpaVote will start sending the voting emails to the voters immediately after you click the button.
 If you have set a start date, the voting emails will be sent out at 12:01 am on the start date.